johngaitho05/gamied-client/README.md

 # GamiEd
-This is a gamified e-learning platform meant to administer short courses to employees in an organization.
-It's built with React JS
+GamiEd a gamified e-learning platform meant to administer short courses to employees in an organization.Courses are organized in Lessons and Each lesson has a Quiz section that earns points to the user.
+The points earned are used to promote the user using predefined levels
+The application is built with React JS

 ### Live Demo
 - Hosted on: [https://gamied.com](https://gamied.tech)